CricPage Editorial

 That is the answer of someone with complete clarity of purpose.
 Not a teenager upset about a milestone.
 A cricketer who understood his job in that moment.

-On pressure of the knockout game:
+On pressure in the knockout game:

 “No, even after I got out, it still felt it was possible to score 260+.
 But now, whatever score we have, we will look to defend it and execute whatever plans we have.”